2003 Pacific typhoon season: Typhoon Koppu (Sikat)

 Towards the end of September, the monsoon trough spawned a tropical disturbance east-northeast of Yap, which became a tropical depression on September 24.
 There were initially several circulations, with a tropical upper tropospheric trough to the northeast increasing outflow.
 After slowing and turning to the northeast, the depression intensified into Tropical Storm Koppu on September 26.
 After the storm developed a large eye feature, the JTWC upgraded it to typhoon status on September 27, although the JMA did not follow suit until the following day while near Chichi-jima.
 Also that day, Koppu passed 95 km west of Iwo Jima, and the JMA estimated peak 10 minute winds of 130 km/h.
 The JTWC estimated peak 1 minute winds of 165 km/h, before an approaching trough caused the typhoon to accelerate northeastward.
 The convection diminished near the center, causing Koppu to become extratropical on September 30.
 The remnants continued generally northeastward through the Aleutian Islands, eventually passing south of mainland Alaska on October 7.

 On Chichi-jima, Typhoon Koppu produced sustained winds of 102 km/h, with gusts to 200 km/h, which was the third strongest on record for the station.
 Rainfall there reached 183 mm.
 Wind gusts on Iwo Jima peaked at 109 km/h.

-Tropical Depression 18W

-On October 6, the JTWC classified Tropical Depression 18W early in the month off the west coast of Luzon.
-With weak steering currents, the system moved slowly southwestward before looping to the northwest.
-On October 10, the depression dissipated just off the coast of southern China.

 Tropical Depression 19W

-Following the demise of 18W, the JTWC monitored Tropical Depression 19W, which developed on October 12 after an extratropical storm produced an area of convection.
+Tropical Depression 19W developed on October 12 after an extratropical storm produced an area of convection.
 Described as a subtropical low, the depression moved generally northeastward toward Japan due to an approaching cold front.
 The depression moved through Kyushu and Honshu before dissipating on October 13.

-The depression dropped 285 mm of rainfall in Kōchi, while strong winds associated reached 217 km/h through a storm-produced downburst.
+The depression dropped 285 mm of rainfall at Ikegawa in Kōchi, while strong winds associated reached 217 km/h through a storm-produced downburst.
 The winds knocked over two cranes, killing two people, and left about 9,000 homes without power.
 The depression also killed two people due to drownings.